PODCAST: Rob Mitchell on successful thought leadership campaigns

 Rob: You’re right.
 There’s a lot of confusion, I think, in the market, about these two terms.
 People very often use them interchangeably.
 We’ve taken the view at Longitude to call ourselves thought leadership specialists.
 We don’t call ourselves a content marketing agency.
 And that’s deliberate, because, from our point of view, there’s a very clear distinction between the two.
 Thought leadership is really just one aspect of a much broader content marketing universe.

 I’ve talked already about thought leadership needing to be original and needing to be adding to the conversation.
 That’s not always true in content marketing, which, sometimes, can just be entertaining and there’s nothing wrong with that.
 But thought leadership has to be moving the conversation on, adding to it, generating new insight.
 I think the second difference is that thought leadership is all about quality and not quantity.
-If you invest in thought leadership, then you know that it’s a long-term game, it takes time and effort, it’s not something that you can turn you quickly.
+If you invest in thought leadership, then you know that it’s a long-term game, it takes time and effort, it’s not something that you can churn out quickly.
 And you’ll also know that companies that do good thought leadership have only a handful of messages that they own.
 They recognise that there’s a scarcity of good ideas and they need to focus their message around those few key concepts.

 One of the trends that we hear a lot of, at the moment, is that companies don’t want to do lots and lots and lots of thought leadership campaigns.
 That doesn’t really work.
 They only do fewer, bigger, better campaigns.
 And that’s quite distinct from content marketing, where my view is that often the emphasis is on quantity and trying to bombard your audiences with messaging, in preview of search engine optimization rankings and just constantly trying to get front of mind with your audience.